-The Sexualities Project at Northwestern (SPAN) is pleased to announce that applications for Summer Research Grants for Summer 2017 are now being accepted.
-Northwestern University doctoral students – at any stage – who have a research project that relates to the topics of sexual orientation and/or sexuality (including health in social context) are welcome to apply.
+The Sexualities Project at Northwestern (SPAN) is pleased to announce that applications for Summer Research Grants for Summer 2020 are now being accepted.
+Northwestern University doctoral students – at any stage – who have a research project that relates to the topic of sexuality (including health in social context) are welcome to apply.
 SPAN Summer Research Grants are designed to cover expenses related to research (within the guidelines outlined below).
 Projects of all sizes are welcome, up to a maximum of $2,500 per grant.

 This application has three components:

 - Within the application, you will be asked to upload a Your summary (no more than 3 pages, double-spaced, with standard fonts and margins) should be explicit about your research questions, research methods, and the connections to sexuality studies (including, if relevant, sexual orientation and health in social context).
 Please provide details about the data you will be collecting or analyzing (for example, how many interviews, which databases or archives, which ethnographic sites, etc.).
 Please also indicate how this summer project fits within your broader program of research (including whether it is related to your dissertation or other required research for your program).